For offline data analysis the system provides:

 When you initiate data saving or when using our sample unity scene, the outputted data will be saved in you PC under the Documents folder but will differ depending on the application in use.
 For example:

-In the following sections we will describe the general format of the sensor data (.dab) saved when using the emteqPRO system, and how to convert it to a .csv file.
+In the following sections we will describe the general format of the sensor data (

 The .dab file contains

-The .dab file can be quickly converted to comma separated files (csv) which can easily opened, read and consumed by external data processing software e.g. python, matlab, and R.
+.dab file can be converted to comma separated files (csv) which can easily opened, read and consumed by external data processing software e.g. Python, MATLAB, and R.